Hussien-K11/log-file-analysis/README.md

 ## 🧭 Final Reflection

-This project wasn’t just about writing a script — it was about learning how to think like an analyst.
+This project wasn’t just about writing a script, it was about learning how to think like an analyst.
 I translated raw logs into actionable intelligence, practiced detection logic, and took a step closer to real-world SOC workflows.

 ---